zoekirsh/ruby-oo-fundamentals-classes-and-instances-lab/README.md

 ### 4. Make 2 people in `lib/person.rb`

 Under your `Person` class definition, create two people in local variables, `adele_goldberg` and `alan_kay`

-When you're done, submit the lab with `learn submit`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/classes-and-instances-lab-ruby' title='Classes And Instances Lab Ruby'>Classes And Instances Lab Ruby</a> on Learn.co and start learning to code for free.</p>